 To help you draft your applications offline, we have prepared a submission template [.docx] for you to download.

 Full terms are available on the application form, but if you have any questions contact esop [at] esopcentre [dot] com or call +44 (0)20 7239 4971.

 |SUBMIT YOUR ENTRY|

 The World Centre’s sixteenth annual black-tie awards dinner will be held at the Reform Club in London on Tuesday October 31.

 Member: £195 + VAT

 * Tables of ten can only be purchased by Centre members.

-To register your interest in purchasing tickets, please email events [at] esopcentre [dot] com or call 020 7239 4971.
+To reserve your place at the dinner please complete the booking form, email events [at] esopcentre [dot] com or call 020 7239 4971.

 All bookings are subject to our terms and conditions.